influencer marketing · dallas

 Should a brand pick a Dallas agency or a New York agency?

 Dallas tends to win on family, food, and lifestyle creators with strong Texas audience reach.
 New York tends to win on finance and luxury.
-We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience, not on a published median.
+We do not have a confirmed city-by-city rate comparison, so judge on roster fit and audience first.

 How do I shortlist Dallas creators for my brand?

-Start from category and engagement, not follower count.
+Start from category and engagement before follower count.
 Dallas creators cluster in lifestyle, food, and beauty, so match your product to the niche first, then to engagement rate.
 We can pull a vetted Dallas shortlist with rates against your brief in under 48 hours.